cuhk-s3/LegoFuzz/README.md

 > [!Note]
 > This QuickStart focuses on experiencing the **online phase** of LegoFuzz - the iterative program synthesis.
-> For the complete workflow including LLM-based code generation (offline phase), see the "Full run with LegoFuzz" section below.
+> For the complete workflow including LLM-based code generation (offline phase), see the "🏗️ Complete LegoFuzz Workflow: From Blocks to Bugs" section below.

 **Step 1: Environment setup**